List of MLS Cup finals

-The LA Galaxy are the reigning cup-holders, having defeated the New York Red Bulls in the 2024 final for their sixth title.
-They hold the record for most MLS Cup titles, having won six times in ten appearances.
+Inter Miami CF are the reigning cup-holders, having defeated Vancouver Whitecaps FC in the 2025 final for their first title.
+The LA Galaxy hold the record for most MLS Cup titles, having won six times in ten appearances.
 The championship has been won by the same team in two or more consecutive years on three occasions, and the match has featured consecutive sets of finalists on three occasions.
-Four finals have featured two teams participating as finalists for the first time.
+Five finals have featured two teams participating as finalists for the first time.
 Nine teams have also won "the double", claiming the MLS Cup and either the Supporters' Shield, the U.S. Open Cup, or the Canadian Championship during the same season; only Toronto FC has won a treble, having achieved it in 2017.
 Landon Donovan has played in seven MLS Cup finals and totaled 726 minutes—both competition records.

 The highest recorded attendance for the MLS Cup was set in the 2018 final, with 73,019 spectators at Mercedes-Benz Stadium in Atlanta, Georgia.
 From 1996 to 2008, the English broadcast of the MLS Cup was carried in the United States on terrestrial network ABC; it was moved to sister channel ESPN for the following seven editions.
 From 2015 to 2022, ESPN and Fox held rights to alternating editions of the cup; the 2019 cup, originally slated to be broadcast on ESPN, was moved to ABC.
 The Spanish language rights for the MLS Cup in the U.S. were awarded to Univision in 2007 and the match was aired on their various networks until 2023.
 The U.S. linear television rights beginning in 2023 are held by Fox in English and Fox Deportes in Spanish; the MLS Cup final will air on those channels as well as Apple TV+'s MLS Season Pass streaming service worldwide.
 In Canada, the MLS Cup has been broadcast in English by TSN since 2011 and in French by TVA Sports since 2017.
 The largest television audience for an MLS Cup broadcast was the 2016 final, which drew 3.5 million viewers in the United States and Canada.